 Studies indicate that those who listen to motivational music while exercising feel better during and after their workouts.
 People who listen to upbeat music utilize more oxygen than those who listen to slower music.

 Furthermore, faster tempos tend to increase effort, improve endurance, motivate, and enhance performance.
+In a six-day bike race, those who listened to music achieved faster times.

 A University of Wisconsin study found that exercisers listening to music exhibited increased average heart rates, worked harder, and burned 7% more calories.